geminiplanetimager/gpi_pipeline/documentation/developers/organization.rst

         file (that is, the list of all available primitives).

 gpicaldatabase
-	The calibration database class.
+	:ref:`calibdb` class.
 Maintains an index of available calibration files and has tools for looking up the best one for a given task.

 launcher
         This class provides the bidirectional communication flow between the two IDL sessions.
-        This class can be both an internal and a GUI, depending on how it's invoked:
+        *This class can be both an internal and a GUI, depending on how it's invoked.*
-        In one IDL session, it is started directly to creates and runs the Launcher window with buttons to start the other programs.
+        In one IDL session, it is started directly to create and run the Launcher window that provides buttons to start the other programs.
 Another copy of it gets loaded inside gpipipelinebackbone, where it provides the inter-process communication pipeline that lets the backbone talk to the Launcher window running in the other IDL session.